 Attendance on a part-time basis does not affect your application for admission.
 If you have any plans for working toward a bachelor's degree, you should complete the regular application blank.
-Students who are definitely not interested in a degree may complete a "Special Student" application form which is available from the Office of Student Affairs at any Center System campus.
+Students who are definitely not interested in a degree may complete a "Special Student" application form which is available from the student affairs office at any Center System campus.